Lake Ontario Tributary Species

 Finding Brown Trout

-Lake-run browns are found throughout the Lake Ontario tributary streams.
-Working from west to east, runs of fall browns can be found in streams including: the Niagara River, Eighteen Mile Creek, Oak Orchard Creek, the Genesee River, Irondequoit Creek, Maxwell Brook, the Oswego River, the Salmon River, Sandy Creek, and the Black River.
+Lake-run brown trout can be found in abundance throughout the tributary streams of Lake Ontario.
+Working from west to east, notable runs of fall browns can be found in various streams, including the Niagara River, Eighteen Mile Creek, Oak Orchard Creek, the Genesee River, Irondequoit Creek, Maxwell Brook, the Oswego River, the Salmon River, Sandy Creek, and the Black River.

 Dammed Water Flows

-Streams like Eighteen Mile Creek, Oak Orchard Creek, the Genesee, the Black River, the Oswego River, and the Salmon River have a release from a dam.
-Water conditions have to be right for the stream to provide productive brown trout fishing.
+Streams such as Eighteen Mile Creek, Oak Orchard Creek, the Genesee River, the Black River, the Oswego River, and the Salmon River all benefit from regulated water releases from nearby dams.
+These controlled flows can significantly influence fishing conditions and the overall health of the trout population.

 Natural Flows